 Rules applicable for voyages start and end outside India

-Rules applicable for voyages start or end in India
+Rules applicable for voyages starting or ending in India

 When you join or sign off from India, the CDC dates are used for the calculation of a period outside India.